stacklio/stackl/docs/content/advanced/tasks_and_processing.md

 STACKL uses pluggable modules for the task broker; which manages the tasks, for the message channel; for communicating tasks with workers, and for the workers, to allow for different types of logic engines.
 Modules allow the use of different task broker systems (e.g., custom implementations, Celery, Faust, ...), message channels, (e.g., Redis, RabbitMQ, Kafka, ...) and worker systems (e.g., custom containers, FaaS, ...) .
 The choice of module determines the performance characteristics of STACKL task processing, such as simplicity, scalability, reliability, cost, and so on.

+## The API and Tasks

+This section discusses how the API interacts with the task system.
+The API interface itself is discussed in [API Interface](api_interface.md).

+Each request made to STACKL's API is transformed into an atomic task object that contains all the necessary data contained in the request, including its type, subtype, and any arguments or other data.
+This task is then given to the task broker where it will be processed until either a mandatory timeout expires, it is processed succesfully, or has to be rollbacked.
+Depending on the request, the API will either starts asynchronously waiting on the result of the task, waiting until the timeout in the worst case, or is immediately given the future location where the result of the request may be reviewed.

+There is no logic in the API and it is completely asynchronous and decoupled from the task processing and will not block.
+If the task should normally be done relatively soon, it justs awaits the result of the task asynchronously, allowing other work to be done in the meantime by the program and ensure a bounded waiting time.
+Alternatively, if the task duration is long, it will not wait but simply allow the result of the task to be examined at a later point in time.
+There is still a mandatory timeout in this case which will stop and rollback the task if exceeded, to avoid tasks from returning results long after they are relevant.
+Accordingly, eventual consistency between the producer, his requests, the IT environemnt, tasks, and the internal datastore, is maintained and specificiable by a timeout.

 ## Tasks